testingautomated-usi/surprise-adequacy/README.md

+# 🚨🚨🚨🚨🚨🚨🚨🚨🚨🚨🚨🚨🚨🚨🚨🚨🚨
+**This repository is now archived.**

+If you are looking for a better implementation of surprise adequacy (which partially builds on this code here), head over to our [dnn-tip library](https://github.com/testingautomated-usi/dnn-tip), which is faster, better documented, easier to install and more widely applicable than the code in this repo.

+# 🚨🚨🚨🚨🚨🚨🚨🚨🚨🚨🚨🚨🚨🚨🚨🚨🚨

 # A Review and Refinement of Surprise Adequacy

 This repository contains the code of the paper "A Review and Refinement of Surprise Adequacy"